 The first two products Nike introduced to the basketball market were the low-top "Bruin", and the high-top "Blazer."
-I remember in late 1976 looking for a some new blue and white sneakers... but I got the Pro-Keds suede high-tops instead... at least at that time, I thought the Blazer was "too soft."
+I remember in late 1976 looking for a some new blue and white high-top sneakers... but I got the PRO-Keds suede high-tops instead... at least at that time, I thought the Blazer was "too soft."
+Such is the thinking when you're 21 instead of 63!

 Around 2005, Nike made a reissue as the "Blazer Mid."
 A ruler check found they were "mid" in name only.
 I'd like to know what it is with athletic shoe marketing departments reissuing high-tops and calling them mid-tops.
 People who have rulers aren't fooled!